rokf/howl-todos/README.md

 #### TODO bundle for Howl

 Adds `:todos` command.
-It lists all lines which contain the word **TODO** in a single line comment and let you jump to the selected one.
+It lets you jump to lines on which you've written TODO followed by a message.

 #### Installation
 1. `cd ~/.howl/bundles`